 With postcard-perfect summers to bike and hike, Banff National Park is an outdoor enthusiast’s paradise.
 During the warmer months, the variety of paved roads and trails make biking an ideal way to explore the area.
-So grab a bike rental from the Banff Ski Hub and head onto the trails.
+So grab a bike rental from a vendor in Banff and head onto the trails.

 Here are 3 highly-recommended, easy bike trails in Banff National Park, suitable for most riders regardless of experience level.
 Breathtaking views, fresh mountain air, and exercise-that-doesn’t-feel-like-exercise awaits you.
 So stock up on picnic snacks, clip on your GoPro, and get peddling!

 Renting a bike in Banff is quick, easy and budget-friendly.
 The friendly local bike shops can help you choose the best rental bike and offer insider tips.